phillipgraf/snake_n_crab/README.md

 # snake_n_crab
 A simple snake game.
-Eat the coconuts and you get a speed boost eat the crab and you will slow down.
+Eat the coconuts and you get a speed boost eat the crab and you slow down.

 This was my first Java project for the "Programming 1" course of my studies.